Loading...

-Complete Iowa HOA guide under the Horizontal Property Act (Chapter 499B) and Common Interest Ownership Act (Chapter 499A).
-Understand fine limits, notice rules, and how to fight unfair violations.
+Complete Iowa HOA guide.
+Condos follow the Horizontal Property Act (Chapter 499B); ordinary HOAs follow their CC&Rs and the Nonprofit Corporation Act.
+Fine limits, your rights, and how to fight unfair violations.

 Max Fine